Skip to main content

 Civil Marriage Ceremony Requirements

 The civil marriage ceremony is a legally mandatory procedure in Mali conducted at a courthouse by a judge or mayor, lasting 20-30 minutes and costing 15,000-35,000 CFA francs ($25-$60 USD) in administrative fees.
-This ceremony, called mairiemeh-REE in French, uniquely requires couples to officially declare choosing either monogamous or polygynous marriage, with 73% selecting monogamy according to 2020 government statistics.
+This ceremony, called mairie in French, uniquely requires couples to officially declare choosing either monogamous or polygynous marriage, with the majority selecting monogamy in urban areas.

 Civil ceremony components: